 The formal review process comprises five major components: (1) a self-study prepared by the graduate faculty, (2) an external review committee (ERC), (3) an internal review committee (IRC) evaluative report and recommendations, and (4) program and concentration faculty's response to that report, containing an action plan.
 The action plan is developed from a post-review meeting of the graduate advisors, Department Chairs and the GSBS Associate Dean.
 Annually, through the use of Weave Online, the program/concentration reports to the GSBS on progress toward implementing the action plan formulated from the 7-year review.
-The action plan along with a summary of the self-study and external reviews will be submitted to the TTUHSC THECB Liaison who will forward to the THECB Academic Affairs and Resource Division no later than 90 days after the conclusion of the review.
+The action plan along with a summary of the self-study and external reviews will be submitted to the THECB Academic Affairs and Resource Division no later than 90 days after the conclusion of the review.